HydraDragonAntivirus/HydraDragonAntivirus/README.md

 **Why does my antivirus detect this as malware?**
 - It's a false positive.
 It's a one-file compiled Nuitka file and contains website signatures without obfuscation.
 It's a completely open-source product.

-**Why is it 700MB+?**
+**Why is it 800MB+?**
-- Because of website signatures and Ghidra.
+- Because of website signatures, Ghidra and Java Development Kit.
 Website signatures are not very effective but they can detect old viruses.
 I can remove them if you want.
 Ghidra is for decompiling but takes too much space.
+Java Development Kit is for Ghidra.

 **I get unexpected errors when using compiled YARA-X rules.**
 - I don't usually encounter this problem, please create an issue.